Gather Round

 Gather Round is an annual Australian Football League event in which all games in one home-and-away round are played in a single city and its surrounds.
-The event was first held in 2023 in Adelaide, South Australia, which will host the round each year until 2026.
+The event was first held in 2023 in Adelaide, South Australia, which is the host city of the event until 2029.

 History

 In September 2022, the Australian Football League (AFL) announced that in 2023 it would hold a promotional round in which all matches would be played in a single city outside of Victoria.
 The AFL's major competitor, the National Rugby League (NRL), had staged such a round, known as Magic Round, since 2019 in which all matches were played at Suncorp Stadium, Brisbane; while another competing competition, Super Rugby Pacific, had held a Super Round since 2022, in which all matches were played at AAMI Park.
 The two rugby competitions' rounds were in turn based on its European rugby league counterpart, the Super League, which had staged Magic Weekend in a variety of cities since 2007.
-In November 2022, the inaugural round was awarded to South Australia, which beat a bid from New South Wales.
+In November 2022, the inaugural round was awarded to South Australia, with the South Australian government beating a bid from New South Wales.
 In December 2022, it was given the pun name "Gather Round" with the tagline "a festival of footy".

 Unlike its rugby equivalents, Gather Round matches are all scheduled for the same city, but not the same venue.
 In the inaugural edition, for example: six games were played at Adelaide Oval, Adelaide's only regular AFL venue; two games were played at the suburban Norwood Oval; and one game was played at Summit Sports Park in Mount Barker, about 30km outside Adelaide in the surrounding Adelaide Hills.

 In the inaugural event, all nine Gather Round matches sold out, and more than 60,000 people purchased tickets from interstate.
 On the final day of the first Gather Round, South Australia was announced as the event's host for the next three seasons until 2026.
+Following the 2026 event, South Australia won a further extension of the deal until 2029.